Jackson Brewing Company (New Orleans): History

 In 1974, Jackson Brewing entered financial straits and was acquired by Pearl Brewing Company.
 Pearl continued producing Jax Beer until 1984, when it was acquired by Pabst Brewing Company and took on Pabst branding.

 The brewery building remains a landmark in New Orleans.
 After brewing operations ceased, the building was purchased and turned into space for residences, shops, and restaurants.

 In popular culture

 In Tennessee Williams' 1947 play A Streetcar Named Desire, character Steve Hubbell requests Jax Beer from his cohorts for the evening’s poker game in Act 1, Scene 1.

+In the 1975 movie Hard Times, Charles Bronson can be seen drinking a JAX beer in a Depression-era New Orleans bar.